Music education

 During the 20th century, many distinctive approaches were developed or further refined for the teaching of music, some of which have had widespread impact.
 The Dalcroze method (eurhythmics) was developed in the early 20th century by Swiss musician and educator Émile Jaques-Dalcroze.
 The Kodály Method emphasizes the benefits of physical instruction and response to music.
 The Orff Schulwerk approach to music education leads students to develop their music abilities in a way that parallels the development of western music.

 The Suzuki method creates the same environment for learning music that a person has for learning their native language.
 The Gordon Music Learning Theory provides music teachers with a method for teaching musicianship through audiation, Gordon's term for hearing music in the mind with understanding.
 Conversational Solfège immerses students in the musical literature of their own culture, in this case American.
 The Carabo-Cone Method involves using props, costumes, and toys for children to learn basic musical concepts of staff, note duration, and the piano keyboard.
 The concrete environment of the specially planned classroom allows the child to learn the fundamentals of music by exploring through touch.
 The MMCP (Manhattanville Music Curriculum Project) aims to shape attitudes, helping students see music as personal, current, and evolving.
+[World Music Pedagogy] offers teachers the ways and means for teaching (and learning) music culturally, so that the goals of musicianship and intercultural understanding are accomplished.
 Popular music pedagogy is the systematic teaching and learning of rock music and other forms of popular music both inside and outside formal classroom settings.
 Some have suggested that certain musical activities can help to improve breath, body and voice control of a child.